 Greg told me some of the songs made him think of an Acid Western.
 I like that.
 I think you can extrapolate it a little and treat the whole thing as the soundtrack to an Acid Western film that doesn’t exist.
 There’s a dusty, folky quality to several of the songs, but I don’t think it’s straight alt-folk any more than CHICKEN ANGEL WOMAN was.
 The main thing is, the banjo and the ukulele get some long-overdue love after they were given short shrift last time out on GIFT FOR A SPIDER.

-this is an album of a few firsts. it’s the first papa ghostface album to clock in at under an hour (i don’t count LIVE AT SILVERS, because that’s more of a half-hearted goof-off session than a real album). it’s the first to feature anyone other than me and gord doing anything — in addition to greg’s artwork there’s some saxophone magic from theodore hogan and some violin magic from stu kennedy. it’s the first to feature real acoustic drums all the way through in place of the drum loops of old. and i’m pretty sure it’s the first thing we’ve done that doesn’t have a single dirty word or bizarre sexual reference waiting to jump on you. a PG album you can play for the whole family. who saw that coming?
+This is an album of a few firsts.
+It’s the first Papa Ghostface album to clock in at under an hour (I don’t count LIVE AT SILVERS, because that’s more of a half-hearted goof-off session than a real album).
+It’s the first to feature anyone other than me and Gord doing anything — in addition to Greg’s artwork there’s some saxophone magic from Theodore Hogan and some violin magic from Stu Kennedy.
+It’s the first to feature real acoustic drums all the way through in place of the drum loops of old.
+And I’m pretty sure it’s the first thing we’ve done that doesn’t have a single dirty word or bizarre sexual reference waiting to jump on you.

-if we play any live shows, it’ll either be a stripped-down, unplugged acoustic thing (probably at taloola), or else we’ll go all-out and put a proper band together. i don’t think there’s any in-between. i’m not sure what’s happening there, because playing live isn’t really my thing these day, but i’ll keep you posted either way.
+If we play any live shows, it’ll either be a stripped-down, unplugged acoustic thing (probably at Taloola or in someone’s living room), or else we’ll go all-out and put a proper band together.
+I don’t think there’s any in-between.
+I’m not sure what’s happening there, because playing live isn’t really my thing these day, but I’ll keep you posted either way.